aryandevtomar/aryandevtomar/README.md

-How much time does it takes?
+How much time does it take?
 Lets see